-S16 Create and maintain project management plan, including work breakdown structure, scheduling, and risk management Group 6.
-Assessment 2: Professional • N/a Discussion Assisted with development of a project plan for a substantial project and with implementation of the plan including monitoring, control, and reviews Not required at practitioner level; use same criterion as supervised practitioner Competency/KSB Awareness Supervised Practitioner Practitioner Finance K18The commercial and financial environment in which a project is being executed (e.g. procurement model, interest rates, exchange rates) Can explain Why it is necessary to estimate budgets and control costs Impact of project decisions on costs Can describe • Cost estimation, budget determination and funding requirements, life-cycle cost planning, cost monitoring, and corrective actions to manage finance Not required at practitioner level; use same criterion as supervised practitioner Logistics
+S16 Create and maintain project management plan, including work breakdown structure, scheduling, and risk management • N/a Has Assisted with development of a project plan for a substantial project and with implementation of the plan including monitoring, control, and reviews Not required at practitioner level; use same criterion as supervised practitioner Group 6.
+Assessment 2: Professional Discussion Competency/KSB Awareness Supervised Practitioner Practitioner Finance K18 The commercial and financial environment in which a project is being executed (e.g. procurement model, interest rates, exchange rates) Can explain Why it is necessary to estimate budgets and control costs Impact of project decisions on costs Can describe • Cost estimation, budget determination and funding requirements, life-cycle cost planning, cost monitoring, and corrective actions to manage finance Not required at practitioner level; use same criterion as supervised practitioner Logistics

-K21 Support and sustainability needs of a deployed system or product The importance of considering logistics support during system design The concept of life cycle costs Can list Key logistics support activities How to analyse supportability requirements for a system, or system element How to manage and control spares, repairs, and supplies for a deployed system How to assess packing, handling and transportation required for system sustainment Can identify and analyse Data and documentation needed for system Not required at practitioner level; use same criterion as supervised practitioner Quality S17 Balance project scope, time, cost, risk, and resources to optimise product or service quality and return on investment Can list Assisted with identification, measurement, monitoring, and analysis of quality measures and characteristics to improve project quality Not required at practitioner level; use same criterion as supervised practitioner
+K21 Support and sustainability needs of a deployed system or product Can explain The importance of considering logistics support during system design The concept of life cycle costs Can list Key logistics support activities Can describe How to analyse supportability requirements for a system, or system element How to manage and control spares, repairs, and supplies for a deployed system How to assess packing, handling and transportation required for system sustainment Can identify and analyse Data and documentation needed for sustainment of a system Not required at practitioner level; use same criterion as supervised practitioner Quality S17 Balance project scope, time, cost, risk, and resources to optimise product or service quality and return on investment Can list Appropriate quality standards Can describe Purpose and importance of quality assurance Can explain Has Assisted with identification, measurement, monitoring, and analysis of quality measures and characteristics to improve project quality Not required at practitioner level; use same criterion as supervised practitioner

-Impact of project decisions on system or product quality Assisted with verification of product or system conformity to appropriate standard -- --
+Impact of project decisions on system or Assisted with verification of product or system

+product quality conformity to appropriate

+Standard